johertrich/simple_torch_NFFT/docs/NFFT/specification.md

 - `f`: `torch.Tensor`.
 Function values on the nonequspaced grid specified by the input `x`.
 It has size `(batch_dims,M)`, where `batch_dims` is the broadcasted size of the batch dimensions of the two input arguments.

-Finally, the `NFFT` object has method
+Finally, the `NFFT` object has a method
 ```
 f_hat = nfft.adjoint(x, f)
 ```